 Fears Mount for Continued Climb in Overdose Deaths in 2020

 Nearly 72,000 Americans died from drug overdoses last year, according to data by the Centers for Disease Control — an increase of 5 percent from 2018.
 Deaths from drug overdoses continue to move higher than the peak yearly death totals ever recorded for car accidents, guns or AIDS, and their acceleration in recent years has decreased overall life expectancy for Americans.

 Right now, it appears 2020 may increase further.
 In fact, drug overdose fatalities have grown by an average of 13 percent so far this year over last year.
-If this tendency continues for the rest of the year, it will be the strongest increase in annual drug-related deaths since 2016, when a class of synthetic opioids known as Fentanyl first made significant inroads in the heroin supply of the U.S. street drug supply.
+If this tendency continues for the rest of the year, it will be the strongest increase in annual drug-related deaths since 2016.

 Up until the last few years, Fentanyl had been largely found in the northeastern states and other parts of the eastern United States.
 It was generally found as an additive in powdered supply of street heroin.
 But in recent years, Fentanyl and other strong “man-made” opioids have been attributed for an increasing number of overdose deaths in California, Arizona, and other Western states.
 Most of the heroin in the Western United States is in a form known as black tar: a sticky substance that is not easily combined with Fentanyl powdered additive.
 Generally, this has kept Fentanyl out of the heroin supply in the West.
 But, according to the reports, increasing numbers of counterfeit pills containing Fentanyl — often falsely promoted as oxycodone or other prescription painkillers — are appearing in these states, causing a swell in drug overdoses.